mnemnion/ax/commentary on ax.md

 `6` is the cell operator, `cel`.
 It returns 0 for a cell and 1 for an atom, as you might expect.
 Symbols are inspected in this case to see what kind of noun they represent.

 Why six?
 Well, there are two important kinds of cells in Ax, [a b] and [a b c], as defined in the preamble.
 There are two groupings of six, [[1 1] [1 1] [1 1]] and [[1 1 1] [1 1 1]].
 If you immediately recognize those are syntax errors, you're doing great.
-Happily, Ax is blessed with exactly three relevant data structures, as shown by the first three lines of the definition: atoms and two cells, which may not be Axed, and 3 cells, which are n cells, and which may be Axed in some cases.
+Happily, Ax is blessed with exactly three relevant data structures, as shown by the first three lines of the reduction: atoms and two cells, which may not be Axed, and 3 cells, which are n cells, and which may be Axed in some cases.

 Those are the axioms.
 I am totally convinced of 0, 1, 2, and 3, which define Ax space within Conk space.
 I am pretty sold on 4, 5, and 6, and on the benefits of Xa space and the `a br 0` reduction of 2.